Eliza Armstrong case: Aftermath

 Many groups protested against Stead's imprisonment, and he was treated well in prison.
 "Never had I a pleasanter holiday, a more charming season of repose", he later said.
 In Holloway as a "first class misdemeanant" he had his own room with an open fire and a fellow prisoner as a servant to tend to him.
 His wife and children were allowed in for Christmas.
 Mourez died in jail.
 Jarrett survived her six months with hard labour.
-While in prison, he continued to edit the Pall Mall Gazette, and his Christmas card played up his martyrdom.
+While in prison, Stead continued to edit the Pall Mall Gazette, and his Christmas card played up his martyrdom.
 Stead wrote a threepenny pamphlet of his prison experience soon after his release.
 He asked the prison governor whether he could keep his prison uniform, although he spent much of his sentence in ordinary civilian street clothes.
 The governor agreed, and thereafter, every 10 November, the anniversary of his conviction, Stead would dress up in his prison garb to remind people of his "triumph".

-After the trial the prosecutor, surnamed Poland, started a public subscription for the Armstrong family through an advertisement in The Times.
+After the trial the prosecutor, Harry Bodkin Poland, started a public subscription for the Armstrong family through an advertisement in The Times.
 The money paid for Eliza to attend Princess Louise Home for the Protection of Young Girls in Wanstead, receiving training to become a servant.
 Later in her life, she lived in North East England, married twice and had six children from her first and four children from her second marriage.
 As late as 1906, she still maintained a friendly correspondence with Stead.
 She died in 1938, 66 years old.

-Stead died in the Titanic sink in April 1912.
+Stead died in the sinking of the RMS Titanic.